tarwn/lessthandot-hugo/blogs/content/posts/2009-07-18-including-an-aggregated-column-s-related.md

 We know of only a few basic approaches to the problem:

 <div>
   &#8211; <strong>Key Search</strong> &#8212; use the LastOrderDate column as a key (along with customer AccountNumber) to locate the correct rows in the OrderHeader table.
-This requires an extra join and also the key isn&#8217;t unique, so we might have to perform another Max() on a unique column and join another time, with the new column added to the key.</p>
+This requires an extra join and also the key isn't unique, so we might have to perform another Max() on a unique column and join another time, with the new column added to the key.</p>

   <p>
     &#8211; <strong>Number and Filter</strong> &#8212; select all rows from OrderHeader, and number them in a way exploitable to correctly filter out unwanted rows.
-Observe that this won&#8217;t require hitting the table again, but it could use a lot of extra resources to temporarily materialize more data.
+Observe that this won't require hitting the table again, but it could use a lot of extra resources to temporarily materialize more data.
 Skipping over obvious poor choices such as a temp table with an ordered update or a cursor, options might be a windowing function (SQL 2005 and up) or a temp table with an identity column (SQL 2000).
   </p>

   <p>
     &#8211; <strong>Simulate MS Access</strong> &#8212; simulate how MS Access works somehow, getting only the data we need in a single table access (seek or scan).
-Let&#8217;s imagine how the SQL engine already performs a Max.
+Let's imagine how the SQL engine already performs a Max.
 As it touches each row, it must store the intermediate value that is the best candidate so far for all the seen values.
 And it has to have one of these per group, per column.
 All that is needed is that every time it writes the Max() candidate into its temporary storage, it also writes the extra column we want into the same data.
   </p>

   <p>
     How could we do this ourselves?
 We need to ORDER BY OrderDate but actually yield SubTotal.
-SubTotal clearly won&#8217;t sort in the correct order by itself.
-Remembering Max(OrderDate->SubTotal), what if it wasn&#8217;t by itself, and somehow contained the OrderDate, too, to make it sort properly?
+SubTotal clearly won't sort in the correct order by itself.
+Remembering Max(OrderDate->SubTotal), what if it wasn't by itself, and somehow contained the OrderDate, too, to make it sort properly?
 So here we have an idea about packing both columns into a single value that sorts correctly yet can still be used to get the SubTotal back out.
 When the engine does its Max() bit as usual on the date and stores the best candidate, it will also be forced to store the other value at the same time (which we can extract later).
   </p>
 </div>

-So let&#8217;s use those ideas and turn them into real queries.
+So let's use those ideas and turn them into real queries.
 Unless otherwise stated, queries will work with SQL Server 2000.

 ## Key Search</p>